rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 Resets all errors in the `ErrorSchemaBuilder` back to the `initialSchema` if provided, otherwise an empty set.

 #### Parameters
-- [initialSchema]: ErrorSchema<T> | undefined - The optional set of initial errors, that will be cloned into the class
+- [initialSchema]: ErrorSchema&lt;T> | undefined - The optional set of initial errors, that will be cloned into the class

 #### Returns
-- ErrorSchemaBuilder<T> - The instance of the `ErrorSchemaBuilder` class
+- ErrorSchemaBuilder&lt;T> - The instance of the `ErrorSchemaBuilder` class

 ### addErrors()
 Adds the `errorOrList` to the list of errors in the `ErrorSchema` at either the root level or the location within the schema described by the `pathOfError`.